Essays

 Then my grandparents died, and all of those moments became distant memories as my family fell apart.

 When I married my husband, I thought maybe I’d found it again.
-He had a familial cast of characters I couldn’t wait to be a part of.
+He had a family of characters I couldn’t wait to be part of.

 I wanted to learn their stories, celebrate milestones, and create memories.
 And with some of them, I did from the start.

-But over time, others already distant peeled away one by one.
+But over time, they peeled away one by one.
 Bias and immaturity.
 Arrogance.
 Perceived slights and stale grudges.

 That “big happy family” I’d envisioned dissolved.
 Then I realized it never really existed outside my own wishful thinking.